 Writing in the Storm

 I've exceeded my goal for the anthology story.
 I can't believe that.
 A writer friend of mine read over the story and pinpointed some minor problems, inconsistencies, and cloudy issues that I have to fix so it is possible I'll get even words rather than less.
 I hope so.
-I've working on edits and hope that I don't lose those.
+I've worked on edits and hope that I don't lose those.
 Well, I was until I got sick.

 This week has been a writing wash.
 I've been battling a horrible cold.
 This is the third severe cold this year.
 Every one of them has knocked me down.
 Not just a little cold, a put me to bed, cough up a lung, smother me kind of cold.
 If I'm not much improved by Monday, I have to go to the doctor.
 The low white count is probably why I can't fight them off very well.
 How does one get a white count up?
 I haven't gone to the doctor already because they'll put me on antibiotics.
 I was just one a Z-pac in September during the last cold.
 Repeated rounds of antibiotics are very bad for an average healthy person.
 I'm not.